coverclock/com-diag-assay/README.md

 8. As a short cut, a section can be declared followed by a property on the same line.

+9. Statements can be extended across multiple lines by escaping the newline at the end, which is discarded.

-9. An octothorpe as the first character of a statement signals an operation that interrupts the parsing of the current input stream.
+10. An octothorpe as the first character of a statement signals an operation that interrupts the parsing of the current input stream.
 Every operation consists of an operator and an argument separated by white space.
     The two operators currently supported are include and exec.

-10. The include operator temporarily redirects parsing to the file identified by the path name in the argument.
+11. The include operator temporarily redirects parsing to the file identified by the path name in the argument.
 When end of file is reached, parsing of the stream containing the include statement resumes.

-11. The exec operator temporarily redirects parsing to the standard output of the shell command specified by the argument, which may include white space.
+12. The exec operator temporarily redirects parsing to the standard output of the shell command specified by the argument, which may include white space.
 When the shell command exits, parsing of the stream containing the exec statement resumes.